-The mother of nine-year-old Sophie Laidler from Durham who celebrated the end of two years of gruelling chemotherapy last Thursday (31 January) has spoken of her relief that Sophie was able to ring the ‘end of treatment bell’ after she experienced last-minute medical complications.
+The mother of nine-year-old Sophie Laidler from Durham who celebrated the end of two years of gruelling chemotherapy at the end of January has spoken of her relief that Sophie was able to ring the ‘end of treatment bell’ after she experienced last-minute medical complications.

 Sophie and her family have been supported by Rainbow Trust Children’s Charity since her diagnosis with leukaemia in October 2016.

 Sophie had been due to ring the bell at the Royal Victoria Infirmary in Newcastle last Tuesday (January 29) but it was postponed for two days after she became unwell while she was asleep in theatre receiving her last round of chemotherapy.
 Once back on the ward Sophie spiked a temperature so doctors decided to remove the central line in her chest, which is used to administer chemotherapy, in case that was making her poorly.

 Sophie’s family had been waiting with Rainbow Trust Family Support Worker Sabrina for her to come out of theatre after receiving her last round of chemotherapy when they realised something was wrong.

 “We had been waiting for over an hour which was unusual and we began to panic something had gone wrong,” Sophie’s mother Nicola said.

 “It was the most horrendous feeling ever when the nurse came and told us there had been complications and took me, her dad Paul and step mum Vicky to the recovery room to see her.
 Sophie was very frightened too.”

 Fortunately, after receiving antibiotics Sophie recovered well and rang the ‘end of treatment bell’ twice at around 6pm both in the oncology day unit and the oncology inpatient ward.